sam-hosseini/freelancing-in-finland/README.md

 Tax administration office (Vero):

-* **Pay your corporate income tax early** using prepayment register, *non-recurring* obligation: you can pay your corporate income tax *before* the company fiscal year ends, if you want.
+* **Pay your corporate income tax on time** using prepayment register, *non-recurring* obligation: if your company fiscal year ends and you have paid no corporate income tax during the fiscal year, and it turns out you must pay thousands of euros of corporate income tax, then the Tax Administration will add interest on this coporate tax you owe them.
+To avoid paying interest, pay your corporate income tax *before* the company fiscal year ends, or *within 1 month* after it.
-It doesn't have to be too early, you can pay it even 1 day before the fiscal year ends.
-That way, you won't have to pay interest if the fiscal year has ended and you had paid way too little corporate income tax during the fiscal year.

 * **Send VAT reports**, *recurring* obligation: strictly speaking, as the owner of the company, you are responsible to ensure that VAT reports are done every month, not your accountant.
 Practically, your accountant assumes responsibility for it and will do it herself/himself, but remember that if your accountant fails to do so, you yourself are responsible.